 - When the batter is chilled, stir in all the chopped vegetables, mix till all the ingredients are well coated in the batter;

-- When the bottom is golden brown and firm, carefully flip it over, cover, and cook over medium-low heat for another 3-4 minutes, until cooked through and the other side is also golden brown, repeat till all mixture is used up, make about 4 "pancakes";
+- Cover again, and cook over medium-low heat for another 3-4 minutes, until cooked through and the other side is also golden brown, repeat till all mixture is used up if you are making multiple ones;

 - Prepare the okonomiyaki sauce by mixing all the ingredients together till smooth and well combined, and make the vegan kewpie mayo or use your preferred vegan mayo;